tiagoleonmelo/face-recognition/draft.md

 ### Logistic Regression

 For a classification problem, a much more suitable choice for a model would be Logistic Regression.
 It differs only on a few key concepts when compared to Linear Regression, such as the cost function calculation.
-For instance, in logistic regression the cost function is calculated by <TODO_FILL_HERE>.
+For instance, whereas in Linear Regression the cost is calculated as explained above, in logistic regression the cost function is calculated by increasing the value of the cost the closer it is to the opposite label.
+This assumes a binary model, however.
+Since the task at hand consists of a multiclass classification problem, we must adopt a fitting strategy, such as One Versus All.
+This consists of training one binary classifier for each existing class.
+Later, for predictions, the winner takes all: the binary classifier with the highest output score assigns the class.

 The rest is similar.
 We have a set of parameters we aim to reduce.
 When making predictions we multiply the resulting theta vector by our parameters and it outputs a list of numbers that can be translated to probabilites using a function such as softmax, where each represents the probability that this input corresponds to each idk label.

+Much like Linear Regression, Logistic Regression was also implemented by hand, based on course code.
+There is a set of tweakable hyper-parameters, such as number of iterations and learning rate, that can be finely tuned.
+The one-vs-all strategy, however, was implemented by training one binary classifier per class.

+### Support Vector Machines

+Consist of setting boundaries between classes. <TODO_READ_SLIDES_PASTE_HERE>